8 Tips for Booking Your Wedding Makeup Artist

 If you’re okay with not knowing who you’ll be working with on your wedding day, then you might be fine with booking a with a makeup business who filters their bookings out to different artists.

 But if you’re a person who wants to know who will be in your personal space before your big day and want to see exactly what their work is like, then the best option is to work with a solo artist like myself.
-It depends what kind of person you are.
-If you like the idea of one-on-one personalised service when booking with a supplier that you deal with from start to finish, then a solo artist will likely make you feel the most comfortable.
+It depends what kind of service you value.
+If you like the idea of one-on-one personalised service with a supplier that you deal with from start to finish, then a solo artist will likely make you feel the most comfortable.

 My Tip: Check with any Makeup Artist you’re considering booking whether they’ll be doing your makeup personally.
 Even artists who trade under their own names may still book you out with one of their colleagues - always check this before booking!